 - Keep your eyes on your Frenchie and monitor its respiration and panting level, if it gets too heavy and lasts for too long (5 minutes max) dial your vet’s number!
 IT IS AN EMERGENCY!

 - If you need to go out and the temperature is above 80 degrees, it’s best to leave the French bulldog behind (in a properly ventilated area).

 - Keep your Frenchie away from direct sunshine.

 Frenchies are cute and all, but delicate.
 A French bulldog owner must be willing to do what it takes to keep it going.
 If you feel you cannot afford to do all of the above and more to keep your Frenchie hale and hearty, its best not to own one at all.
 They’re precious and deserve all the care they can get.
-If you need further guide about any of the tips we just revealed, drop your comments below.
+If you need further guidance about any of the tips we just revealed, drop your comments below.
 See you and your Frenchie next summer!

 Recently my frenchie had a heat shock.
 Her body shut down and went limp.
 So scary.
 I cool her down went to vet.
 Lucky that’s she’s okay .
 Very scary.
 Florida sun is no joke.